Health Policy and Management

 Doctor of Public Health (DrPH)

-The Program targets diverse individuals working full-time in the U.S. or internationally with substantial leadership responsibilities in communities, organizations and institutions.
+The Program seeks mid to senior career individuals working full-time in the U.S. or internationally with substantial leadership responsibilities in communities, organizations and institutions that are focused on health..

 Essay.
-Upload an essay (single-spaced and no more than 5 pages) that addresses the following questions and gives us a good narrative of who you are.
+Upload an essay (single-spaced and no more than 5 pages) that addresses the following questions:

-• Why are you applying to this specific leadership-focused DrPH program and what do you specifically hope to gain from it?
+• Why are you applying to this DrPH program?
+Explain what you hope to gain from the program.

 • What are your career goals?

-• What is your biggest disappointment or failure in your work or career so far?
+• Describe your biggest disappointment or failure in your work or career so far.
 What did you learn or how did you overcome this challenge?

-• What is a significant risk you’ve taken in your work or career?
+• Tell us about risks you’ve taken in your work or career.

 *Consultation with the Director of Graduate Admissions will be required in order to be considered for admission in any semester other than Fall.